Dimension of unicycle posets: Tree posets

 Finally, these three linear extensions are of the form we wanted; $\prod_{i=r}^{1} D_{i,1}$ is a linear extension of $\U_a^{-}$, $e_1 \cdots e_r$ is a linear extension of $\U_a^{+}$, and $\prod_{i=1}^{r} D_{i,2} \,e_i $ and $\prod_{i=1}^{r} \big(D_{s_i}^{-} \, e_{s_i} \big) \; \prod_{i=r}^{1} D_{i}^{+}$ are linear extensions of $\U_a$. \end{proof}

 The following result implies the well-known result that all tree posets are of dimension at most $3$.
-It is needed in order to extract a particular realizer of a tree poset.
+This is needed in order to extract a particular realizer of a tree poset.

-\begin{corollary} Let $\P$ be a rooted tree poset with root $a$.
+\begin{corollary} Let $\P$ be a tree poset and $a\in \P$.
 The three following linear orders form a realizer of $\P$: